MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/compat/custom-reporting-and-database-schema-reference-for-telemetry-dashboard.md

 <a name="default_tables"> </a>

-## Default tables and fields in Telemetry Dashboard custom reports
+## Default tables and fields in Office Telemetry Dashboard custom reports

 The following tables describe the six tables and their related fields that are shown by default in the **PivotTable Fields** list when you create custom reports.